Barometer: Applications

 Barometric pressure and the pressure tendency (the change of pressure over time) have been used in weather forecasting since the late 19th century.
 When used in combination with wind observations, reasonably accurate short-term forecasts can be made.
 Simultaneous barometric readings from across a network of weather stations allow maps of air pressure to be produced, which were the first form of the modern weather map when created in the 19th century.
 Isobars, lines of equal pressure, when drawn on such a map, give a contour map showing areas of high and low pressure.
 Localized high atmospheric pressure acts as a barrier to approaching weather systems, diverting their course.
 Atmospheric lift caused by low-level wind convergence into the surface brings clouds and sometimes precipitation.
 The larger the change in pressure, especially if more than 3.5 hPa (0.1 inHg), the greater the change in weather that can be expected.
 If the pressure drop is rapid, a low pressure system is approaching, and there is a greater chance of rain.
 Rapid pressure rises, such as in the wake of a cold front, are associated with improving weather conditions, such as clearing skies.

 With falling air pressure, gases trapped within the coal in deep mines can escape more freely.
 Thus low pressure increases the risk of firedamp accumulating.
 Collieries therefore keep track of the pressure.
 In the case of the Trimdon Grange colliery disaster of 1882 the mines inspector drew attention to the records and in the report stated "the conditions of atmosphere and temperature may be taken to have reached a dangerous point".

 Aneroid barometers are used in scuba diving.
 A submersible pressure gauge is used to keep track of the contents of the diver's air tank.
 Another gauge is used to measure the hydrostatic pressure, usually expressed as a depth of sea water.
 Either or both gauges may be replaced with electronic variants or a dive computer.

 Compensations

 Temperature

-The density of mercury will change with increase or decrease in temperature, so a reading must be adjusted for the temperature of the instrument.
-For this purpose a mercury thermometer is usually mounted on the instrument.
-Temperature compensation of an aneroid barometer is accomplished by including a bi-metal element in the mechanical linkages.
-Aneroid barometers sold for domestic use typically have no compensation under the assumption that they will be used within a controlled room temperature range.
+The density of mercury depends on temperature, so readings must be adjusted for the temperature of the instrument.
+For this purpose mercury thermometers may be mounted on barometers.
+Temperature compensation of an aneroid barometer can be accomplished by including a bi-metal element in the mechanical linkages.
+Inexpensive aneroid barometers sold for domestic use typically are manufactured to be accurate at room temperature, and have no provision for further adjustment for temperature.